ChrisGora/bsv-app/README.txt

 INSTALLING THE APK
 // ---------------------------------------------------------------------------------------------------------------------

-1) Build the apk
+1) Simply copy the apk to the device and install it.
+   Make sure installing unsigned apks is allowed in developer's settings.

+2) If you want to build the apk yourself, Android SDK must be installed.
+    This can be done using Android Studio.

+    Gradle will look for the file 'local.properties' in the main project directory.
+    This file must contain the line:

+sdk.dir=[PATH TO YOUR ANDROID SDK]

+Then execute:

         ./gradlew assemble

     The generated apk will be in

         bristolstreetview/app/build/outputs/apk/release/app-release-unsigned.apk

-2) Copy the apk to the device and install it.
-   Make sure installing unsigned apks is allowed in developer's settings.

 // ---------------------------------------------------------------------------------------------------------------------